Al-Dahhak ibn Muzahim: Hadith contributions

 His contributions to Hadith literature are recorded in various sources.
 The 1000 Qudsi Hadiths: An Encyclopedia of Divine Sayings mentions Al-Dahhak's narrations through a chain of transmitters, reflecting his involvement in the dissemination of Hadith.

 Recep Şentürk in Narrative Social Structure mentions that Ibn Hibban honored Al-Dahhak and stated that he did not hear directly from Ibn Abbas, despite a large group of scholars considering him weak.

 Exegesis and Tafsir

 Al-Dahhak also made significant contributions to Tafsir (Quranic exegesis).
 In "Tafsir Ibn Kathir Juz' 5," he is noted for his interpretations alongside other prominent scholars like Ibn 'Abbas and Al-Hasan Al-Basri.

 Views

-on Islamic law
+On Islamic law

 His views extended to Islamic jurisprudence and law.
 Abdullah Alwi Haji Hassan's Sales and Contracts in Early Islamic Commercial Law references Al-Dahhak's perspectives on various legal terms and practices in early Islamic commerce.

-on Political and social
+On political and social issues

 In Democracy: The Rule of Law and Islam, Eugene Cotran and Adel Omar Sherif highlight Al-Dahhak's interpretations related to Islamic governance.
 He was known for explaining Allah's instruction to Muhammad to consult with his people according to Islamic belief, emphasizing the importance of consultation in governance.